microsoft/microsoft-ui-xaml-specs/active/radiobuttons/RadioButtonsAPI.md

 ```

 ### Multiple Columns
-Some groups of RadioButtons may want a multi-column layout.
+Some groups of RadioButton objects may want a multi-column layout.
 This is an example on how to set that up.

 ```xaml
 <preview:RadioButtons x:Name="RadioButtonGroup" Header="App Mode" MaximumColumns="3">